WizardWizardSomething/wizardwar/README.txt

 -Cocos2D
 -Pyglet

-If you have linuxm there is a binary package on the contest page all packaged up: https://pyweek.org/e/wws/
+If you have linux, there is a binary package on the contest page all packaged up: https://pyweek.org/e/wws/
 -----------------------------------------------------------------